FHOOEAIST/geofiles/README.md

   - This depends on the use case.
 If you have to exchange the models with as little overhead as possible we recommend using the proposed `.geoply`, `.geoobj` or `.geooff` format extensions.
 If you require semantic expressiveness, you should prefer other formats like `CityJson` or `GML`.
 - How are vertices defined, if I use the origin-based approach of `.geoobj`, `.geoply`, `.geooff` or `.geostl`?
   - In the origin-based version, vertices are represented within a local Cartesian coordinate system with the defined origin as coordinate system origin (0, 0, 0).
-  - The local coordinate system is a righ handed system.
+  - The local coordinate system is intended as a left handed system.
   - The local coordinate system uses the x-axis as abscissa axis (width information), y-axis as ordinate axis (length information) and z-axis as applicate axis (height information).
   - The units used in this type of coordinate system are assumed to be in **meters**.
 - How is the transformation information defined?